vinodhj/expense-microservices/docs/implementing-public-directive.md

 This implementation:

-- Initializes Redis for caching and performance
+- Initializes Redis for auth token versioning.
 - Creates authentication functions for user resolution and validation
 - Configures the gateway with protect-granular mode to selectively authenticate operations
 - Sets up the service router for forwarding requests to the appropriate services